Businesses will only be able to process personal data collected if one (or more) of the following six grounds have been met.

 Consent cannot be given by a child under the age of 16 unless there is parental consent (reasonable efforts must be taken to ensure that, where consent is provided by the parent, it is genuine).

 The burden of proof lies with the data controller who must show that consent was validly obtained.
-As such, the controller should regularly confirm, review and update consent.
+As such, the data controller should regularly confirm, review and update consent.

 Performance of a contract